microsoft/Windows-driver-samples/audio/sysvad/README.md

 Where "\<arch\>" refers to your target architecture.

+#### Configure the repository for Windows Implementation Library (WIL)

+In order to build the project, it is necessary to include WIL.
+The Windows Driver Samples repository includes WIL as a Git submodule.

+If it has not been done before (such as in a fresh clone), the following command should be run at the root of the repository:

+`git submodule update --init`

+This will populate a folder named *wil* at the root of the repository.

 ### Open the driver solution in Visual Studio

 In Microsoft Visual Studio, click *File* \> *Open* \> *Project/Solution...* and navigate to the folder that contains the sample files (for example, *C:\Windows-driver-samples\audio\sysvad*).
 Double-click the *sysvad* solution file.

 In Visual Studio locate the Solution Explorer.
 (If this is not already open, choose *Solution Explorer* from the *View* menu.)
 In Solution Explorer, you can see one solution that has eight projects.

-### Configure the project for Windows Implementation Library (WIL)

-In order to build the project, it is necessary to include WIL.
-This can be done within Visual Studio using NuGet.

-In Solution Explorer, right-click *Solution 'sysvad' (8 of 8 projects)* and select *Manage NuGet Packages for Solution...*.
-Then, under the *Browse* tab, search for "Microsoft.Windows.ImplementationLibrary" and select it from the package list.
-Select it for projects *APO\AecAPO*, *APO\KwsAPO* and *APO\SwapAPO*, then click on *Install*.

-For more information on NuGet, please refer to the [NuGet documentation](https://docs.microsoft.com/nuget/).

 ### Set the sample's configuration and platform